 Over 1,000 people per day visit the Lake Oswego Public Library.
 The Lake Oswego Public Library is rated by HAPLR rating system of American public libraries as the best library in Oregon.

 On July 25th, 2012 the City Council passed a resolution 7-0 to place a $14 million general obligation bond on the November 2012 ballot for a new library.
-This bond will fund a portion of the overall library building project.
+The bond would fund a portion of the overall library building project.